campbe13/docker-ecq2020/container-lab-exercises/lab2/README.md

 > *   [Task 2: Package and run a custom app using Docker](#Task_2)
 > *   [Task 3: Modify a Running Website](#Task_3)

 Note: This lab is originally from [play with docker](https://training.play-with-docker.com/beginner-linux/) where you can use the console in a browser.
 I modified it for my students.
+Aug 1, 2019 • @mikegcoleman

 Task 0: Prerequisites
 ---------------------